-T’s school had sent out emails weeks in advance reminding parents that no costumes were allowed, as each class would choose a theme and make their costumes together.
+T’s school, Blue School, had sent out emails weeks in advance reminding parents that no costumes were allowed, as each class would choose a theme and make their costumes together.
 T’s class were ‘Glow Squad’, and they spent all week painting glow-in-the-dark masks and pumpkins.
 They then did a little parade with black UV lighting, all the parents madly clicking away on their iPhone cameras.
 It was adorable.

 Battery Park City had asked residents to sign up in advance if they wished to host Halloween parties, so we were given a list of approved apartments in all the neighbouring buildings.
 We decided to stick to our own building as it was so cold, and the girls took turns picking apartments off the list.
 B was v alarmed by the bigger children’s costumes, and burst into tears when we turned a corner and met a werewolf, a skeleton and Queen Elsa.
 She started wailing “Bite!
 No!
 Bite!
 Cuddles!”, clawing at my coat to be picked up.
 The children quickly took off their masks, but B was unconvinced and made us leave the floor altogether.

 Had made a deal with the girls that they could each choose four sweets from their bags (because T is three and B is one, you understand).
 Was quite proud when T worked out that if she and B shared, they could actually taste eight between them.
 They sat at the table, solemnly taking it in turns to bite off chunks of Tootsie Rolls.
 Their negotiation skills are getting better.